 Start with what you know

-We use our refrigerators each and every day without thinking too much about them.
+We use our refrigerators every day without thinking too much about them.
 The next time you open yours, ask yourself what you like and don't like about it.
 Maybe you fill your glasses from the water dispenser more often than you fill them from the sink or pitcher.
 Maybe your fridge has adjustable shelves that slide in or fold up out and out of the way -- but you never bother using them.
 Maybe you never seem to have a good spot for a specific grocery that you like to have on hand.
 Maybe your fridge is a top freezer or a side-by-side and you hate having to stoop down to get into the crisper bins.